ntaklive/BackupMod/README.md

     // Default: ""
     "CustomBackupsFolder": "",

-    // Write debug information to the logs/*logName*.txt file "DebugMode": false
+    // Write debug information to the logs/log.txt file and to the in-game/server console
+    // Default: false
+    "DebugMode": false
   },